How we test Washing Machines

 When it comes to testing washing machines there are two key factors to look at: how clean it gets your clothes and how much it will cost you a year.
 The first is obvious, but the second point is one that bears a lot of thought.
 Simply put, the more efficient your machine is in terms of electricity and water consumption, the less it will cost you to run and the more money you'll save every year.

 With that in mind, our tests are designed to give both points a thorough workout and help you distinguish the good machines from the bad.
-You can see all of our results in our washing machine reviews.

 WASHING MACHINE TESTS

 We believe that these are the most common settings for today's washing machines and let us get a decent baseline comparison we can use across all machines.
-We'll test individual and special wash cycles for each machine, as well, such as the 15C wash on Samsung Ecobubble washing machines.
+We'll test individual and special wash cycles for each machine, as well, such as the 15-degree wash on Samsung Ecobubble washing machines.

 The strip will be put into the machine along with a standard wash load that includes t-shirts, sheets and towels.
 This strip will be scanned using a high-resolution scanner before and after the wash in order to accurately compare wash power.
-We use a standard supermarket brand detergent on each machine.

 We'll weigh the clothes before and after the wash cycle to find out how efficient the spin cycle is and how much water the wash load has retained.
 The less water that's retained, the quicker the clothes will dry.

 We'll test the clothes at the end of a wash cycle to find out how much detergent was rinsed from them.
 By measuring the PH level of the water on the clothes we can test for residual detergent.
 The less detergent the better, particularly for people with allergies.